sheophe/aeron-client/README.md

 Integration tests for *aeron-client* assume that Media Driver executable (aeronmd) is present in the PATH.
 So prior to run these tests install *aeronmd* accordingly.
 Also integration tests designed to run sequentially one by one.
 This is beacuse these tests execute *aeronmd* binary to communicate with, and would conflict when run simultaneously.
-Therefore use
+Therefore use the following command:
 ```
 cargo test -- --test-threads=1
 ```

-To run integration test only use
+To run integration tests only use the following command:
 ```
 cargo test --test '*' -- --test-threads=1
 ```
-command to run them.